WHAT IS WRONG WITH OUR NHS MENTAL HEALTH SERVICES?

 Patients who desperately need the reassurance that they and their problems are being understood and acted on do not always find it.
 We heard from one patient who has been taking clozapine for years, but seen the essential monitoring get worse and worse, with ‘negligence and sloppiness on an industrial scale.’
 For that patient the local mental health team has lost 66% of its staff.
 The patient’s carer has looked at ‘Prevention of Future Deaths’ (PFD) reports from coroners where clozapine is mentioned.
 Each year, 450 PFD reports are sent to institutions, including government ministers, by coroners in England and Wales, but only a minority are acted upon.
 The law requires recipients of such reports to respond with a proposed course of action within 56 days.
 But, we heard, no one enforces that legislation, no one follows up if the response is late, and nothing happens if there is no response.
 There is no independent body, no system for monitoring PFDs — no one is responsible.
 The reports themselves vary widely in their quality and there is no consistency in who the coroner decides to send them to.
 The effect of this is that millions of pounds spent on the 109 coroner areas in England and Wales is being wasted because of an inadequate system of follow up.

-However, such excellence is rarely rewarded and good staff so often leave.
+But excellence is rarely rewarded and good staff so often leave.
 Mental health gets just 8% of the NHS budget which is too low to meet the demand.
 One interviewee told us that there is too much reliance on agency nurses who don’t have the training.
 Because the general adult mental health provision is so poor, people are not being followed up and they are getting unwell again.
 They end up in hospital and then they are discharged too early.
 If they had proper treatment in the first place they wouldn’t need the rehabilitation unit.
 Many are unable to advocate for themselves.
 There is too much pressure on beds, leading to the ‘revolving door’ effect (patients get discharged but get ill again and have to be readmitted).
 Hospital and primary care staff feel that too much time has to be used for doing their own administration and record keeping.
 ‘We need earlier intervention and better staff training.’
 ‘In the whole NHS, not enough staff are arriving and too many are leaving.’
 The NHS 2023 ‘Long Term Workforce Plan’ with its motto ‘Train-Retain-Reform’ is an important start, but how is it to be fully implemented?
 Importantly, the plan states that ‘we want staff to feel valued’ but does not spell out how that is to be achieved.
 At present, so many NHS staff feel unthanked and unappreciated, not by their patients, but by their employers, in part no doubt because many managers themselves feel undervalued.
 The embedded poor culture will be difficult to shift, but this is the most vital change of all, because it leads to staff leaving and patients themselves feeling devalued by demoralised staff.

 At present, very many services are overwhelmed.
 This means that more preventative medicine is vital, accompanied by early intervention and better training for staff and the voluntary sector.
 ‘Professionals need more give into the system so that staff have head space and don’t feel their hands are tied.’
 ‘Patients are being left to handle more of their own health care.
 There are high levels of anxiety in the population about trying to get through the door.’